git-commit(1) — Linux manual page

 contents that have been staged for other paths.
 This is the

-given on the command line, in which case this option can be
+on the command line, in which case this option can be omitted.

-omitted.
-If this option is specified together with --amend,
+If this option is specified together with --amend, then no

-then no paths need to be specified, which can be used to
+paths need to be specified, which can be used to amend the

-amend the last commit without committing changes that have
+last commit without committing changes that have already been

 --pathspec-from-file=<file>

-Pathspec is passed in <file> instead of commandline args.
-If
+Pass pathspec in <file> instead of commandline args.
+If <file>

-<file> is exactly - then standard input is used.
-Pathspec
+is exactly - then standard input is used.
+Pathspec elements

-elements are separated by LF or CR/LF.
-Pathspec elements can
+are separated by LF or CR/LF.
+Pathspec elements can be quoted

 --pathspec-file-nul